 Does Cialis make you last longer?

-The short answer is: it might, but probably not directly.
+The short answer is: Yes, it might.

 Premature ejaculation (PE) is when ejaculation happens sooner than you or your partner would like during sex.
 It’s a common issue, and it can leave you feeling frustrated or even anxious about sex.

-Knowing that Cialis, or its generic version, tadalafil, is commonly used to treat ED, it’s natural to wonder, “Does tadalafil make you last longer in bed?”
+Knowing that Cialis, or its generic version, tadalafil, is commonly used to treat ED, it’s natural to wonder, “Does tadalafil make you last longer in bed?” and “Does Cialis keep you from ejaculating?”

-While the list of FDA-approved uses of Cialis doesn't include premature ejaculation, there are studies that show tadalafil and other drugs in the same class could help with PE when used off-label for that purpose.
+Its main job is to improve blood flow, which helps with getting and keeping an erection.
+However, there are studies that show tadalafil and other drugs in the same class could help with PE when used off-label for that purpose.

 Here’s what reliable studies have found.